-Social Work at Laurier Brantford
+Social Work at the Brantford Campus

 The Faculty of Social Work believes that social work's unique perspective is its focus on persons in environments.
 It is understood that the interaction of political, economic, social and interpersonal forces generate differences in the ability of people to participate fully in society.
 Those who are vulnerable to being disadvantaged by such differences as class, race, gender, age and ability are of particular concern to the field of social work.
 Social work attempts to facilitate people's full participation in society through advocating for structural change and through facilitating change in individuals, families, groups, communities and organizations.
 Thus, social work is concerned with individual and family problems, along with broader social issues such as poverty.